facebookresearch/habitat-challenge/README.md

 ## Acknowledgments

 The Habitat challenge would not have been possible without the infrastructure and support of [EvalAI](https://evalai.cloudcv.org/) team.
-We also thank the team behind [Habitat-Matterport3D](https://aihabitat.org/datasets/hm3d/) datasets.
+We also thank the team behind [Habitat-Matterport3D](https://aihabitat.org/datasets/hm3d/) and [HM3D-Semantics](https://aihabitat.org/datasets/hm3d-semantics/) datasets.

 ## References